 When a battery bank is being charged, the voltage will read from about 13.1 volts to 14.4 volts depending upon state-of-charge of the battery bank.
-When the battery bank is at rest (i.e, not being charged), the Magnum Energy Panel or Balmar Battery Monitor can give an indication of the state-of-charge of the battery bank.
+When the battery bank is at rest (i.e, not being charged), the Magnum Energy Panel can give an indication of the state-of-charge of the battery bank.
+Press the METER button to see the battery voltage.